Jo Ella Hoye

 Jo Ella Hoye is an American politician serving as a member of the Kansas House of Representatives from the 17th district.
 Elected in November 2020, she assumed office on January 11, 2021.

 Early life and education

-Hoye was born in Omaha, Nebraska, and graduated from Nebraska City High School.
+Hoye was born in Lincoln, Nebraska, and graduated from Nebraska City High School.
 She earned a Bachelor of Arts degree from Cornell College in Mount Vernon, Iowa, and a Master of Public Administration from the University of Kansas.